Distance: 21-mile lollipop

 Elevation: 2680 ft

-This strenuous little 20-miler climbs up from Hwy 1 and the ocean, then loops around to take in two classic back roads, all through picture-book Santa Cruz rainforest.
-Bonny Doon itself is pretty famous because whenever the Tour of California comes down the coast from San Francisco to Santa Cruz it’s the climb where the winning move is made.
-I watched Levi Leipheimer stick it to Mick Rogers and Dave Zabriskie on this climb one year on his way to the overall victory.
+This strenuous little 20-miler climbs up from Hwy 1 and the ocean, then loops around to take in two classic back roads, all through picture-book Santa Cruz redwood forest.
+Bonny (sometimes spelled Bonnie) Doon itself is pretty famous because whenever the Tour of California came down the coast from San Francisco to Santa Cruz it was the climb where the winning move was made.
+I stood on the side of the road and watched Levi Leipheimer stick it to Mick Rogers and Dave Zabriskie on this climb one year on his way to the overall victory.

 (To see an interactive version of the map/elevation profile, click on the ride name, upper left, wait for the new map to load, then click on the “full screen” icon, upper right.)

-The loop is totally rideable in the other direction.
-It would turn the 3 miles on Empire Grade into a fast, straightforward downhill and thus get it over with more quickly, but it would add considerably to the work load on Smith Grade.
+The loop is rideable in the other direction.
+It would add considerably to the climbing on Smith Grade and Ice Cream Grade.